mbheinen/bpa-ipf-tsp/README.md

 After building, you will see the library binaries in `lib/` and the executables in `bin/`.

-# Sample Cases
+## Sample Cases
 There are a variety of sample cases in the [data](https://github.com/mbheinen/bpa-ipf-tsp/tree/master/data) directory of this repo.
 Some of them came from original IPF codebase others came from publically available cases like Texas A&M's set of synthetic cases found [here](https://electricgrids.engr.tamu.edu/electric-grid-test-cases/).
-None of the data is from real power system networks since such information is generally considered confidential by Transmission Owners.
+None of the data is from real power system networks since such information is generally considered confidential by Transmission System Operators.

-# Documentation
+## Documentation
 The sections below describe the various executables and libraries in this project and how to use them.
 The best place for a thorough description of the original IPF and TSP applications is the [manuals](https://github.com/mbheinen/bpa-ipf-tsp/tree/master/manuals).
 Additionally, check out [John Schaad's website](http://members.efn.org/~jschaad/ipf-1.html) for some history on the original BPA project.

-## Batch Power Flow -- bpf
+### Batch Power Flow -- bpf
 Batch Power Flow (`bpf`) executes using commands from a Power Flow Control (`.pfc`) file.
 Users write commands in the `.pfc` to do power flow runs.
 Chapter 4 of the [IPF Batch Users Guide] describes the commands available.
 You can try it out using test cases found in the [data](https://github.com/mbheinen/bpa-ipf-tsp/tree/master/data) directory.
 To run a case just run `bpf <controlfile.pfc>` or `bpf` and follow the prompts.
 For example,

     $ bpf bench.pfc

 The output is a Power Flow Output file `<casename.pfo>`.
 When you use `bpf`, you must first create a PFC file with the appropriate commands to accomplish the solution task at hand.
 At runtime these commands are accepted by `bpf` and executed according to a logical processing order determined by the program.
 Hence you need not be concerned with the ordering of commands in your PFC file.
 Input commands will be processed first, and a solution done automatically before any output is produced.
 Finally, a new base file will be created, if you have requested one.
 See the [IPF Batch Users Guide] for more information.

-## Cutting Program -- ipfcut
+### Cutting Program -- ipfcut
 Cuts out a section of the entire system model and prepares it to be set up for running with its own slack bus.

 Usage:  `ipfcut <controlfile.pfc>` or `ipfcut`